dylanpieper/chatalot/README.md

 #> [1] 0
 #>
 #> $file
-#> [1] "/var/folders/.../chat_c5383b1279ae.rds"
+#> [1] "/var/folders/.../chat_df5c5ae85d0b.rds"

 batch$texts()
 #> [[1]]
 #> [1] "R is a programming language and software environment primarily used for
-#> statistical computing and data analysis."
+#> statistical computing, data analysis, and graphical visualization."
 #>
 #> [[2]]
-#> [1] "Base R refers to the R language's core packages and functionalities,
+#> [1] "Base R refers to R's built-in functions and syntax for data manipulation and
-#> whereas Tidyverse is a collection of R packages designed for data science
-#> that provides a more intuitive and consistent syntax."
+#> analysis, while tidyverse is a collection of packages that provide a more
+#> consistent, user-friendly, and modern approach to data science workflows in R."

 batch$chats()
 #> [[1]]
-#> <Chat OpenAI/gpt-4o turns=3 tokens=22/18>
+#> <Chat OpenAI/gpt-4.1 turns=3 tokens=22/21 $0.00>
 #> ── system [0] ───────────────────────────────────────────────────────────────
 #> Reply concisely, one sentence
 #> ── user [22] ────────────────────────────────────────────────────────────────
 #> What is R?
-#> ── assistant [18] ───────────────────────────────────────────────────────────
+#> ── assistant [21] ───────────────────────────────────────────────────────────
 #> R is a programming language and software environment primarily used for
-#> statistical computing and data analysis.
+#> statistical computing, data analysis, and graphical visualization.
+#>
 #> [[2]]
-#> <Chat OpenAI/gpt-4o turns=3 tokens=24/37>
+#> <Chat OpenAI/gpt-4.1 turns=3 tokens=24/44 $0.00>
 #> ── system [0] ───────────────────────────────────────────────────────────────
 #> Reply concisely, one sentence
 #> ── user [24] ────────────────────────────────────────────────────────────────
 #> Explain base R versus tidyverse
-#> ── assistant [37] ───────────────────────────────────────────────────────────
+#> ── assistant [44] ───────────────────────────────────────────────────────────
-#> Base R refers to the R language's core packages and functionalities, whereas
+#> Base R refers to R's built-in functions and syntax for data manipulation and
-#> Tidyverse is a collection of R packages designed for data science
-#> that provides a more intuitive and consistent syntax.
+#> analysis, while tidyverse is a collection of packages that provide a more
+#> consistent, user-friendly, and modern approach to data science workflows in R.
 ```

 ### Parallel Processing